- US Online Poker

 Before pushing through a budget in July, Illinois hadn’t passed a budget since 2015.
 But that $36 billion budget didn’t touch the $16 billion in debt the state has racked up.
 Nor did it put an end to deficits.
 The budget is already said to be underfunded by at least a billion dollars.

-One possible fix for Illinois is online gambling.
+One possible fix would be to legalize online casinos in Illinois.
 Its Senate passed online gambling and DFS legislation last year, but it failed to get through the House.

 With a population similar to Pennsylvania’s, Illinois would be an appealing place for online gambling operators to set up shop.